aggregat4/dendriform/JOURNAL.md

 I added some logic to the node-component to always show a node when it is either NOT collapsed or it is the first node or it is included in a filter.

 The code looks better now, I think this is the right approach.

+## 28.6.2019

+The undo function is broken again.
+After completing a node and undoing that operation the node is not shown.
+I debugged it and then it appears to work.
+I think my rerender is still not working correctly.

+The rerender is actually working, the problem was that the UNDO command for complete, which is an uncomplete, was not set to synchronous.
+We were setting synchronous execution as a flag before by hand when we create the commands when the user triggers them, but in reality each command that requires a rerender should be ran synchronously since otherwise there will be a timing problem where the store may not have happened when the load is coming.

+I fixed this more generally by making the synchronous flag be automatically calculated based on the "requiresReRender" flag and you can override it manually if needed.
+This is currently only used once in the Open/Close Node logic to load deferred children and then reload the tree.